inartov555/python-automation-home-test/README.md

 This project contains example automated API tests using the public, no‑auth **Cat Facts API** (`https://catfact.ninja`).
 It demonstrates parametrization, schema checks, and negative testing.

 ## ✅ What the tests do (api module)
-1. Make request
+1. Make a request
-2. Retrieve data from response
+2. Retrieve data from the response
-3. Compare to expected result
+3. Compare to the expected result

 ---